wgeorge1990/atl-web-102918/11-active-record-migrations/NOTES.md

 2. Write migrations to build the database for a shop
 3. Maybe practice some queries if there's time

-Lots of details are coming but remember: the point of migrations is to create and alter tables safely from ruby.
+Lots of details are coming but remember: the point of migrations is to create and change tables safely from ruby.